-This Safequarding Policy should not be invoked in the case of adults upsetting other adults because of their immature character or personality type, unless it involves an abuse of a power relationship.
+Complaints falling outside of this scope should be dealt with using our Complaints Policy instead.
 Such behaviour may bring into question the person's suitability for leadership roles, and he/she may need challenging.
 But being abrasive/unkind/rude/judgemental etc is not in itself a safeguarding matter.